 There is no reason not to visit during Ramadan.
 It can be a great time to enjoy the local culture, join in with a traditional Iftar (the evening breaking of the fast) and overnight festivities that last well into the night, especially on weekends.
 But do note the change in hours and dress code.

 It is still a more conservative place than Dubai so expect hotels to have covered dining areas.

 - How to do a short stopover in Doha

 - Things to do in Doha with kids

-- Top things to do around Qatar (coming soon)
+- Top things to do and places to visit around Qatar

 - What to wear when visiting Doha